nbala7/xsignon_moodle/README.md

-# Deploy and Manage a Scalable Moodle Cluster on Azure
+# Deploy Moodle Cluster on Azure

 This repository contains guides and [Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview) templates designed to help you deploy and manage a highly available and scalable
 [Moodle](https://moodle.com) cluster on Azure.
 In addition, the repository contains other useful information relevant to running Moodle on Azure such as a listing of Azure-relevant Moodle plugins and information on how to offer Moodle as a Managed Application on the Azure Marketplace or on an IT Service Catalog.